sudeep71/RNA_Seq_Tutorial/software_requirements.rst

 - Mac and Linux Users:

 You are pretty much set if you are using a Mac or a Linux laptop.
-Just install filezila and you are set. ou will have to install this program before class (you need the client version).
+Additionally, just install filezila.
+Please install this program before class (you need the client version).

 https://filezilla-project.org